Dede09-ml/Face-Mask-Detection-3-Classes/README.md

 Run it, and wait until your webcam show.

 Notes : i ran this code on google colab except when implemented code to webcam or real time detection, i tried it on my local directories.
-Very thankful for https://www.pyimagesearch.com/ and https://www.kaggle.com/andrewmvd/face-mask-detection.
+Very thankful for https://www.pyimagesearch.com/ and https://www.kaggle.com/andrewmvd/face-mask-detection. also other sites.
 (My reference to build this code)